SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ### Exercise: Find the greater number

-The next task is to write a **program that reads input data from the console**.
+The next problem is to write a **program that reads input data from the console**.
 As input data enter **two integers** each on a separate line and output the greater one.

 #### Sample input and output